boutiqueforaweek/boutiqueforaweek.github.io/_posts/2019-09-14-pick-up-reminders.md

 * Be assigned a Volunteer to assist you.
 * Gather your items from the sales floor.
 * Get your items verified.
-* Check out and receive your Consignor earning's check.
+* Check out and receive your Consignor earnings check.
 (If you do not come to Pick Up, your check will be mailed.)
 * Leave!

 **Please bring something to assist you in collecting your items (for example: a cardboard box, wagon, stroller, or husband).** If you want to print a list of your unsold inventory, you now can!
 First, log in: